 The place we live/work in, is a pride for the members of the premises and the last thing that you would want for them, is to be victims of an unfortunate fire tragedy or other emergencies due to non- availability of sufficient escape exits, blocked staircases and lift shutoffs.

-Keeping the above in mind, we at Saurya would like to present Kudos Emergency Escape Chutes technology by Axel Thoms Germany which would be an ideal solution in the event of a fire, where it efficiently brings occupants safely to the ground in the first few minutes giving your people the confidence, that they will have an avenue to escape in these dire circumstances.
+Keeping the above in mind, we at Saurya would like to present Emergency Fire Escape Chutes technology by Axel Thoms Germany which would be an ideal solution in the event of a fire, where it efficiently brings occupants safely to the ground in the first few minutes giving your people the confidence, that they will have an avenue to escape in these dire circumstances.

 Benefits of the system:

 - Possible evacuation of more than 15 people per minute

 - Equally suitable for handicapped, unconscious people, infants and pregnant ladies